LopezBanos/LopezBanos/README.md

 ## Hi, I'm Sergio👋
-Currently a physicist student interested in coding skills related to physics:
+Just a physicist interested in coding skills related to signal proccesing, quantum computing and other stuff.

-• Algorithms to solve non-analytical problems.
-• Visualizing Physics.
-• Development of tensor schedulers for spending machine learning computations.
-• Parallel Computing.

 <div align="center">
   <a href="https://github.com/LopezBanos">